opf/openproject/docs/user-guide/agile-boards/README.md

 **Status board**

-The Status Action board is probably the most used agile board.
+The Status Action board is probably the most used Agile board.
 Start with the three basic status “new”, “in progress” and “closed” and see what status you might need according to your way of working.
 With a status action board, you can implement the KANBAN principle, continuously improving the flow of work.
 If you would for example like to map your order process in a board, you can use the status board to pass the tickets through the status.
 From an incoming order (new), to when it is being handled (in progress) to when it is done (closed).
 Accompanying work packages to the actual order process would also be shown in this board to give a good overview, e.g. adding a new payment option.
 Different people from different departments can work together and are up to date on where every work package stands without having to ask.

 ![action-board-status-docs](action-board-status-docs.png)